Remote Storage Plugins#

 remote_storage_plugin.mystore.class_name: <adapter_class_name>

-An example configuration for a custom remote storage connector is as follows:
+An example configuration for a custom remote storage connector:

 chunk_size: 64